jamiepratt/hyperlith/README.md

 #### Rendering an initial shim

-Rather than returning the whole page on initial render and having two render paths, one for initial render and one for subsequent rendering a shell is rendered and then populated when the page connects to the '/updates' endpoint for that page.
+Rather than returning the whole page on initial render and having two render paths, one for initial render and one for subsequent rendering a shell is rendered and then populated when the page connects to the updates endpoint for that page.
 This has a few advantages:

 - The page will only render dynamic content if the user has javascript and first party cookies enabled.